Lam Family College of Business & Computer Science Pitch Contest

 Entry Requirements

-- At least one of the cofounders and the presenter must be a student currently enrolled, at least part-time, as a Computer Science major, minor or graduate student within the College of Science and Engineering at San Francisco State.
+- At least one of the cofounders and the presenter must be a student currently enrolled, at least part-time, as major, minor or graduate student within the College of Science and Engineering at San Francisco State.

 - Prototypes are preferred but not required.